tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 If I am hitting a bug, do I try to get help after an hour?
 Four hours?
 A day?
 At what point would it be irresponsible to get help and lose out on growing my skillset?
 At what would it be irresponsible to _not_ get assistance and get the problem solved?
 The question then becomes, how do I remember to ask myself these questions?
 For this, I would suggest leveraging some form of timeboxing or breaks.

-If you think a bug should take you two hours, maybe set a timer or calendar appointment.
+If you think a bug should take you two hours, consider setting a timer or calendar appointment.
 If you are still working after your estimated time, ask your self some questions:

-Do I know what the problem is now?
+* Do I know what the problem is now?
-Do I know how I can solve the problem?
+* Do I know how I can solve the problem?
-Do I know what I'm going to do next?
+* Do I know what I'm going to do next?
-What is my new estimate?
+* What is my new estimate?
-Would someone else be able to help me get this done sooner?
+* Would someone else be able to help me get this done sooner?
-How long would it take to get someone else up to speed?
+* How long would it take to get someone else up to speed?
-Have I struggled enough where if I get the answer given to me, it will stick?
+* Have I struggled enough where if I get the answer given to me, it will stick?

 You can even use existing breaks in work such as lunch or a meeting as a chance to check-in with yourself.
 Using these stopping points provides an additional benefit -it's more likely your co-workers are also stopping at the same time.
 Since they aren't working on their own problems, it may be easier for them to make the mental switch to help you with your problem.